pminmin/RoomAI/docs/Basic/README.md

 class AbstractInfo:
     def __init__(self, public_state, private_state, person_state):
+        self.private_state      = None
         self.public_state       = None
-        self.private_state      = None
         self.person_state       = None
 </pre>

-If there are n players, env.forward will return n+1 infos.
+##### 1.1 If there are n players, env.forward will return n+1 infos.
 The i-th info is w.r.t the i-th player except the last info.
-The last info is designed for recording private_state.
+The last info is designed for recording private_state, and only the last info contains non-None private_state.
+Hence, no player will get private_state

-##### All infos contain the public_state.
+##### 1.2 All infos contain the public_state.

-##### Only the last info contains the private_state.

-##### All infos contain the person_state.
+##### 1.3 All infos contain the person_state.
 For different players, the person state is different.
 Only the person_state in the info w.r.t the player who will take a action, contains non-None available_actions.

 The info is the most important concept for AI-bot developers, and is very different for different games.
-We list all info structures for the games supported by roomai.
+We list all info structures for the games supported by roomai:

 ##### [KuhnPoker]()
 ##### [DouDiZhu]()
 ##### [Texas]()

-#### 2.Player
+#### 2. Player

 A player is an AI-bot.